ssignori76/Redis_Docker/host_network/README.md

-# Redis Sentinel on Docker Swarm for external clients' connection
+# Redis Sentinel on Docker Swarm for external clients' connection (clients external the docker cluster)
 Redis Sentinel on Docker Swarm with 3 nodes:
 - 1 redis master
 - 2 redis replicas